BigWoodArt/Edgeware-Pack-Builder/README.md

   if you load a pack, walk away, and build much later.
 Old subfolders in there are safe to delete once you're done with that particular loaded pack.
-- If a wallpaper file referenced by a mood (or the default wallpaper) can't be found at build time, the build now stops with a clear error naming exactly which mood and file - it used to fail silently and ship a pack with a black wallpaper instead.
-If you hit this, re-pick that wallpaper on the Media Review page.
 - Video thumbnails on the Media Review page are a plain icon, not an actual frame from the file - getting a real preview frame would mean adding a video-processing dependency just for that, which didn't seem